GUIDELINES FOR ON-CAMPUS COUNSELING

 4. What You Can Expect From Counseling:

 Information shared in counseling is confidential.
-However, in the rare event that injury to self or to others is an “imminent danger,” therapists take appropriate steps to insure safety, which may require breaking confidence.
+However, in the rare event that injury to self or to others is an “imminent danger,” therapists take appropriate steps to ensure safety, which may require breaking confidence.
 In non-emergencies, if you would like your therapist to speak with another therapist, a psychiatrist, or a PTS administrator, you will sign an authorization form.
-Referrals from the Director of Student Counseling to on or off campus therapists usually include a release of information form to facilitate a good therapeutic match.
+Referrals from the Director of Student Counseling to off campus therapists include a release of information form to facilitate a good therapeutic match.

 Nancy Schongalla-Bowman has provided pastoral counseling at Princeton Seminary since 1995.
 A Supervisor in the American Association for Marriage and Family Therapy, Nancy is a 1979 alumnus of this seminary and brings experience as an ordained minister, clergy spouse, parent, stepparent and grandparent.
 Her orientation in counseling is holistic and eclectic with a “family systems” base.
 She integrates many approaches in her work with individuals and couples and has advanced training in a variety of traditional and less traditional therapies such as Hakomi Therapy, EMDR, Gestalt Therapy, and Emotionally Focused Therapy.
 Nancy was trained at Council for Relationships in Philadelphia where she worked as a clinician and taught and supervised in the clergy program.
 Nancy is open to praying with students and often recommends group or individual spiritual direction as an adjunct to counseling.
 She organizes many workshops, retreats and support groups, and serves as the staff editor for the PTS Student Health 101 online magazine.
 Nancy makes referrals to the on-campus therapists below and to providers in the SHBP Specialty Counseling Network.
 She can assist with referrals to Trinity Counseling Service although a referral is not required.
 Nancy is licensed in New Jersey as a marriage and family therapist.